Back To Search Results

 Sexual contact is the primary mode of transmission for HIV-2, and patients at risk should be counseled about safe sexual practices and encouraged to get routine testing.
 Counseling should be culturally competent, sensitive to issues of sexual identity, and tailored to each patient's risk.
 If other risk factors are present, including the use of intravenous drugs, specific harm reduction strategies or interventions should be offered to mitigate transmission from contaminated equipment.

 Pre-exposure prophylaxis (PrEP) should be offered to patients at substantial risk of acquiring HIV infection.
-Although there are no data specifically addressing PrEP in preventing HIV-2, the antiretrovirals used for PrEP are active against both HIV-1 and HIV-2, and similarly, high levels of efficacy would be expected.[58]
-Currently, less is known about the potential efficacy of long-acting injectable PrEP in the prevention of HIV-2, though recent in vitro studies have shown cabotegravir to have efficacy against HIV-2.[59]
+Although there are no data explicitly addressing PrEP in preventing HIV-2, the antiretrovirals used for PrEP are active against both HIV-1 and HIV-2, and similarly, high levels of efficacy would be expected.[58]
+Currently, less is known about the potential effectiveness of long-acting injectable PrEP in the prevention of HIV-2, though recent in vitro studies results have shown cabotegravir to have efficacy against HIV-2.[59]

 Enhancing Healthcare Team Outcomes

-An interprofessional team approach involving clinicians, mid-level practitioners, specialists, nurses, and pharmacists is essential in managing HIV-2 infection, given it can be complex and lifelong.
+An interprofessional team approach involving clinicians, specialists, nurses, and pharmacists is essential in managing HIV-2 infection, given it can be complex and lifelong.
 The clinical care team should involve an infectious disease specialist with expertise in HIV care, a social worker, a pharmacist, and other specialist care if needed.
-Central to the care team is the patient, and focus should be paid to ensuring the HIV care team provides strong, unified communication, clear disease understanding, and a supportive environment.
-Providing an interprofessional care team has been shown among HIV-1 patients to improve important outcomes such as virologic suppression and patient retention.[60][61]
+The patient is central to the care team, and focus should be paid to ensuring the HIV care team provides strong, unified communication, clear disease understanding, and a supportive environment.
+An interprofessional care team approach has been shown to improve important outcomes such as virologic suppression and patient retention among patients with HIV-1.[60][61]

 Similar outcomes could be expected for those living with HIV-2, given the significant overlap in clinical services and support required to manage patients successfully.
 The role of long-acting injectable agents and the uptake of telemedicine may present both new opportunities and challenges for multidisciplinary teams caring for those with HIV.
 However, as HIV clinical care continues to evolve, multidisciplinary teams must continue working synergistically to maximize patient engagement, retention, and virologic suppression.